ManuelPeinado/FadingActionBar/README.md

 * [If your content should be in a `ScrollView`][4].
 * [If your content should be in a `ListView`][5].

-Tutorials for both scenarios are on the works.
+Tutorials for both scenarios are in the works.